-And I think you’re both full of shit.
-I would like at least one concrete example rather than a vague description.
-A story.
-An anecdote.
-This was the issue: Obama thought X, McConnell thought Y, nothing was done.
+Do we get one concrete example of this rather than a vague description?
+One story?
+An anecdote?
+Obama thought X, McConnell thought Y, nothing was done.
 Surely Mr. Inskeep will ask for that.

 INSKEEP: How has President-Elect Trump done in bringing the country together in your view? ...
 Let’s just talk about his time as President-Elect.
 How do you think he’s done there?